March 2026 | Monthly market recap

 Important information

-Boston Partners Global Investors, Inc. (“Boston Partners”) is an Investment Adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940.
-Registration does not imply a certain level of skill or training.
 Boston Partners Global Investors, Inc. (Boston Partners) is composed of three divisions, Boston Partners, Boston Partners Private Wealth, and Weiss, Peck & Greer (WPG) Partners, and is an indirect, wholly owned subsidiary of ORIX Corporation of Japan (ORIX).
+Boston Partners is affiliated with listed corporations through common ownership.
+ORIX Corporation Europe, N.V. services may be offered in the U.S. through Robeco Institutional Asset Management, U.S.

 The views and opinions expressed may change based on market and other conditions.
 This material is provided for informational purposes only and should not be construed as investment advice.
 There can be no assurance that developments will transpire as forecasted.
 Actual results may vary.
 No investment strategy or risk management technique can guarantee return or eliminate risk in all market environments.